UAF follows the Statewide Policy on Cost Sharing/Matching, found in Section D-01 of the Accounting and Administrative Manual.

 - If there are third party cost sharing contributions, commitment letters from the third parties must be included that describe the resources and fair market value of their contributions.
 The letters must be signed by representatives of the organization with the authority to obligate the resources described.
 The third party's cost sharing commitment must be documented on the Authorization for Matching Funds/Cost Sharing Form.

-- If there is a request for equipment matching funds, the signed written approval of the Vice Chancellor for Research is required on the Authorization for Matching Funds/Cost Sharing Form.
+- If the UAF Office of the Vice Chancellor for Research (VCR) is committing funds for the acquisition of new equipment, the signed written approval of the VCR is required on the Authorization for Matching Funds/Cost Sharing Form.

 Leveraging/Leveraged Resources: Leveraging occurs when a sponsor requests the applicant to demonstrate additional resources, including co-funding, that are available to the applicant for the project.
 Some sponsors require enumeration of these resources (listing a dollar value), and some sponsors do not require enumeration.
 When possible, leveraged resources should not be enumerated.
 While leveraging is not technically cost sharing, enumeration requires that UAF track these funds.

 - Sponsor-required enumeration of leveraging will be treated the same as regular cost sharing in the pre-award and post-award stages.
 An Authorization for Matching Funds/Cost Sharing Form must be submitted with the proposal at the pre-award stage.
 At the post-award stage, a cost sharing fund will be established and expenditures will be tracked in accordance with federal regulations.